2snufkin/notes/Angular/Auth/Auth with Firebase.md

 8. in the login/signin methods inside the auth service fire a new user
 9. when the user is logged in navigate to another compoent(you don't want to be stuck in the login component)
 10. Change the UI dynalmically to wheather the user is logged in
-11. Attach the token to each request: DRY and use Interceptor
+11. Attach the token to each request:  use Interceptor
-12. Add Logout
-13. Add Auto Login
+12. Add Auto Login: otherwise if you reload the app (F5)  you will lose the login
-14. Add Auto Logout
+13. Add Logout and  Auto Logout
 15. Add Guard

 ## Prepare the backend